 3. You’ll see the lock icon next to the recipient’s email address has turned blue to indicate the email is now end-to-end encrypted.

 4. When you’re ready, click Send.
 Your intended recipient will need the password to read the message, so share it with them.
-Make sure you use another secure communication channel, like Signal, or just tell them in person.
+Make sure you use another secure communication channel(new window), like Signal, or just tell them in person.

 Recipients can reply to Password-protected Emails in a way that is also securely end-to-end encrypted (including attachments).
 However, they can only reply to each email a total of five times.